LESSER KNOWN CAUSES OF BLADDER LEAKAGE... UNVEILED!

 Medications

 Have you taken medication that’s increased your urge to wee?
-Certain prescription medications can not only increase urine production in your body but also affect the storage and passage of urine.
+Certain prescription medications can not only increase urine production, but also affect the storage and passage of urine.

 Medications used to treat high blood pressure, diuretics, hormone replacement therapy drugs, and some sedatives have all been associated with urinary incontinence.